Natural Resources

 Animal community

 Dove will especially utilize the sites as they forage for seeds on the ground.
 Dove need the ability to walk around on open ground and find seeds, as compared to other seed-eating birds which can feed directly from the plant.
 Encouragement of seed-producing grasses and forbs will attract more birds.
 Turkey and quail will utilize the site to some degree, but in combination with other sites.
 The grass layer may be too sparse to provide nesting habitat, but the presence of mature oaks will provide roosting areas.
-As long as the canopy is open a diverse forb layer will create an abundance of insects.
+If the canopy is open, a diverse forb layer will create an abundance of insects.
 The insects provide high-quality protein in their diet, especially for newly hatched chicks.

 Deer will utilize the site as the community matures and browse the saplings and desired shrubs.
 As with most deer habitat, deer utilize a large array of ecological sites throughout their life.
 Well-managed browse, cover, and natural food sources provide the best habitat.

-Migratory song birds and woodpeckers use the site as well.
+Migratory songbirds and woodpeckers use the site as well.
 Locations with fire and snags will typically have a higher diversity of birds.
 Fruits from the shrub species (American beautyberry and yaupon) are readily consumed by birds as well.

 Grazing animals primarily use grasses as their food source.
 While grasses can be in abundance on the Very Deep Sandy Uplands, the sites will have to be specifically managed for grazing to produce enough biomass.
 Reduction of basal area, below 50 square feet per acre, will create more openings for light to penetrate to the ground layer, therefore allowing more biomass to be produced.